Snarkdoof/cryocloud/README.md

   **global**: *true/false* - Use in combination with *"runOn":"error"* for a global error handler.
 Any error will trigger this handler.
 Cleanup is likely better done using *tempdir* or *deferred* modules.

+  **gpu**: true/false* - Does this module require a GPU to run?
+Default false.
+If true, tasks will *only* be processed by GPU workers.
+Try to keep GPU modules as tight as possible to avoid CPU intensive tasks blocking GPUs.

   **image**: *docker image* - Docker image that can be executed to handle jobs for this module.
 Particularly useful for Kubernetes integration.

   **max_parallel**: *number* - Limit the amount of jobs that is allowed to run in parallel.
 Useful for example to limit jobs for external services (e.g. downloads).